MilanJimi/express-backend-showcase/README.md

 Code should be self-explanatory and should read as its own documentation.
 Comments should explain why, not how.
 If you need a comment to explain "how", it's probably too complicated

 ## Immutable variables
-You won't find a single `let` or `var` here - rewriting variables, and globals are a bad idea and should be avoided whenever possible.
+You will find very few `let` and no `var` here - rewriting variables, and globals are a bad idea and should be avoided whenever possible.
 They are a the right solution sometimes, but outside of puzzle/academic programming that's very rare.

 ## Good logging
 Logs are for free, so might as well use them.
 But be careful to not store sensitive data there!